kevle6/Gradual_Typing/README.md

 - Some gradual typing implementations (e.g., TypeScript) have no runtime overhead.
 - Others (e.g., Python's runtime type checking) can introduce performance penalties.

-Overall, gradual typing tends to improve maintainability and productivity, especially in larger codebases and teams.
+Gradual typing improves maintainability and productivity, especially in larger codebases and teams.

 ### **Recent Research Trends**

 Recent trends in gradual typing include improvements in type inference algorithms, reducing the cognitive load for developers when transitioning from dynamic to static typing.
 Researchers are also investigating ways to optimize runtime type checks through static analysis techniques.
 For example, Just-In-Time (JIT) compilers are being designed to perform type checks more efficiently, reducing the runtime performance overhead often associated with gradual typing systems.

 Research on compiler optimizations for reducing runtime type checks' performance cost is ongoing.
 A relevant paper is [*Safe & Efficient Gradual Typing for TypeScript*](https://goto.ucsd.edu/~pvekris/docs/safets.pdf) by Rastogi et al., which focuses on optimizing type checking in large-scale systems.
+They create "Safe Typescript" that catches any dynamic type error and does not alter the semantics of type-safe TypeScript code, while minimizing the performance overhead of runtime checks.

 Recent advancements in type inference have improved gradual typing systems: